-A Call Detail Record is a data record produced by a telecommunication device that details a telecommunication transaction that goes through the device, including the calling and called phone numbers, the identification of the telecom devices that contain information about the calling and called locations, the starting time and duration of the call, the type of the call (voice, SMS, Internet access), etc. The record is critical for telecom service providers to generate phone bills, and see various applications in academic research \cite{blondel2015survey}.
-The D4D-Senegal data sets contains hourly site-to-site voice/SMS traffic among 1666 sites (data set 1), mobility of 300 thousand users randomly sampled every 2 weeks at site level (data set 2), and the mobility of 150 thousand randomly-sampled users for one year at the level of 123 arrondissements (data set 3), where a site is a fine-resolution geographic area designed to balance the utility for scientific research and privacy.
 From data set 2, we identify the home and work/school locations of each user as randomly picked locations from the most appeared sites during 7am - 7pm and 7pm - 7am respectively.
 Then, we sample an activity-trip sequence for each user to match her/his sequence of mobility records (in data set 2) from a Markov chain model describing how s/he performed various activities (home, work, school, shopping, etc).
 This data set represents the case where we can get travel diaries with fine temporal and spatial resolution for a significant and representative fraction of a population through mobile phones.